Site Testing and Updates currently progressing

 Many studies maintain that microaggressions and negative verbal statements/imagery are psychologically and even physically harmful despite what some call the absence of 'ill-will'.
 These studies are too numerous to detail however a momentum to CALL-OUT such behaviour reflecting movements in the domestic violence space would ensure the spirit of hostile workplace legislation is maintained.
 Respect Women: ‘Call It Out’ (Respect Is) | Respect Victoria

 Caldern provides this page where members can share microaggressions, tropes and stereotypes which they confronted whilst working or volunteering in the emergency responders' sector.
-You can email your experiences to dignity@caldern.org with a simple statement about what you heard or was directed at you or use the contact form below or sms 0432095618 .
+You can email your experiences to dignity@caldern.org with a simple statement (or image) about what you heard or was directed at you or use the contact form below or sms 0432095618 .
 Your comments will be listed as per the examples below.
 The only identifiers will be Caldern member, anonymous or contributor.
-The emergency service will be listed generically e.g Police, Fire etc.
+The emergency service will be listed generically e.g Police, Fire etc. This will also include a small open source reference explaining the microaggression

 So where are you really from ?...
 Police